 When in doubt, look to nature to figure it out.
 Simple as it sounds, this axiom has supported me in every aspect of my life.
-As Carl Sagan once famously,”“The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
+As Carl Sagan once famously said, “The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies, were made in the interiors of collapsing stars.
 We are made of starstuff.”
 As such, there is an inherent relationship we personally share with world around us.
-We see these consistenties within the governing systems of nature (and self) to metabolism, from respiration to our very genetics - we are truly connected.
+We see these consistencies within the governing systems of nature (and self) to metabolism, from respiration to our very genetics - we are truly connected.

 In the series, we will investigate the process of self realization, our interconnectedness with each other, and how to create conscious communities in our lives now.